carry0987/FileTree-API/README.md

 http://your-domain.com:your-port/<signature>/enc/<encrypted_folder_path>
 ```

+## Projects Using FileTree-API
+Several projects are built on top of or with FileTree-API to extend its capabilities and offer more features.
+Here's a list of such projects:

+- [PHP-FileTree](https://github.com/carry0987/PHP-FileTree): A PHP script for generating signed and encrypted URLs with FileTree-API, using AES-256-GCM and HMAC-SHA256.

+We encourage the community to build more projects leveraging FileTree-API's powerful image processing capabilities.
+If you have a project that uses FileTree-API, feel free to open a pull request to add it to this list!

 ## Contributing
 We welcome all forms of contributions, whether it be submitting issues, writing documentation, or sending pull requests.